Islamophobia in India: Stoking Bigotry

 Islamophobia on the Campaign Trail

-ISC is tracking islamophobic rehetoric on the 2020 Campagin Trail.
-Hate crimes spike during election cycles, and our speakers will discuss how islamophobia and racism are politicized and utilized as a tools; effectively normalizing dangerous rhetoric and moving islamophobia from the theatre of harassment to possibly fully institutionalized and systematic legislations.
+ISC is tracking islamophobic rhetoric on the 2020 Campaign Trail.
+Hate crimes spike during election cycles, and we seek to provide an aggregator for statements and rhetoric from politicians during the election cycle.
+Islamophobia and racism are politicized and utilized as a tools; effectively normalizing dangerous rhetoric and moving islamophobia from the theatre of harassment to fully institutionalized and systematic legislations.

 Islamophobia Studies Journal